ESCOMP/CTSM/doc/source/tech_note/Photosynthesis/CLM50_Tech_Note_Photosynthesis.rst

 model as described by :ref:`Collatz et al. (1991)<Collatzetal1991>` and implemented in global climate models (:ref:`Sellers et al. 1996<Sellersetal1996>`).
-The Medlyn model calculates stomatal conductance (i.e., the inverse of resistance) based on net leaf photosynthesis, the vapor pressure deficit, and the CO\ :sub:`2` concentration at the leaf surface.
+The Medlyn model calculates stomatal conductance (i.e., the inverse of resistance) based on net leaf photosynthesis, the leaf-to-air vapor pressure difference, and the CO\ :sub:`2` concentration at the leaf surface.
 Leaf stomatal resistance is:

 .. math::